 Reviewers have given the Princeton Tec Vizz Headlamp a 9.5 star rating.

-- TOUGH & RELIABLE: IPX4 rated design for water resistance and durable aluminum body for 1-meter drop protection.
-Backed by the COAST Lifetime Warranty against defects in materials and workmanship.
+- TOUGH & RELIABLE: IP54 rated design for water resistance and durable aluminum body for 1-meter drop protection.
+Backed by the COAST Lifetime against defects in materials and workmanship.

 Are you looking for a bright rechargeable headlamp?
 Look no further.
 The Coast FL75R 530 is the brightest headlamp in our review.